 Will you have more than 75 guests, and do you want photos of them hanging out, reacting to toasts, and enjoying themselves?

-Do you want a ton of photos of your ceremony, vows, and first kiss?
+Do you want a ton of photos and more angles of your ceremony, vows, and first kiss?

-Overall, I recommend a second photographer to most couples unless they’re having a destination wedding or a very small elopement-style wedding!
+Overall, I recommend a second photographer to most couples unless they’re having an elopement, destination wedding or a small guest list!

 MORE ON THE BLOG: